dinde451/jarr.d1/Jarulfs_Guide.md

 This is the time it takes for a monster to go through a hit recovery (stun).
-To stun lock a monster, you need to hit it again before it has finished its hit recovery and either hit you (hit time) or moved away (for information about entering a new location, see chapter 6.1.9).
+To stun lock a monster, you need to hit it again before it has finished its hit recovery and either hit you (hit time) or moved away (for information about entering a new location, see CHAPTER_LINK_possible-targets-of-attacks).
 For the monster to actually go into a hit recovery, you have to hit it and do damage equal or exceeding mlvl+3 (monsters of The Hiddens go into hit recovery regardless of the damage as long as they have no resistance to